 If you are separating from an abusive spouse, there may be other options available so you can maintain legal status and get away from an abusive relationship.
 With conditional permanent resident status, the spouse may need to complete a Petition to Remove Conditions on Residence (Form I-751).
 Failure to file in time may result in a loss of conditional resident status.

 However, there is a waiver available if the spouse is abusing you or your child.
 A waiver of joint filing requirement involves showing evidence of abuse, evidence the relationship was entered into in good faith, a final divorce if the marriage was terminated based on abuse, and any dispositions for criminal charges or arrests.

 Additionally, victims of abuse or domestic violence may be able to apply for a green card under the Violence Against Women Act (VAWA).
 A VAWA green card is available through filing a Form I-360 and providing evidence of the abuse, affidavit of good moral character, and other necessary evidence.

 Divorce Help From an Experienced Missouri Family Law Attorney

 After living in the U.S. as a spouse of a citizen, a divorce could result in a loss of legal status.
 Losing legal status in the U.S. could jeopardize your ability to gain or share custody with your child.
-Cass County family lawyer Joshua Wilson has years of experience handling divorces and keeping parents together with their children.
-Contact the Joshua Wilson Law Firm today at (816) 331-9968 for a consultation.
+Cass County family lawyers in Higher Level Legal have years of experience handling divorces and keeping parents together with their children.
+Contact the Higher Level Legal Law Firm today at (816) 331-9968 for a consultation.